brycho-, brych-, bryco-, bryc-, bryko-, bryk-

 (Greek: to eat nosily or greedily; to eat with much noise, to tear or rip into pieces)

-1. Eating meat with a lot of noise and greed.
+1. A reference to the eating of meat with a lot of noise and greed.

-2. Tearing and ripping meat into pieces while in the process of eating it; for example, hyenas which primarily feed as scavengers.
+2. Descriptive of tearing and ripping meat into pieces while in the process of eating it: "Hyenas which primarily feed on flesh as scavengers are known to be brychocarnivorous consumers."

-A nervous disorder characterized by grinding the teeth.
+A nervous disorder that someone may have which is characterized by an abnormal grinding of the teeth.

 brychomnivorous, brykomnivorous